Skip to main content

 Flat-Fee MLS Services

-Services like Houzeo, ListWithFreedom, and Florida-based MLS Direct list your home on the local MLS for a one-time fee of $300–$800.
-MLS access is the single most important marketing lever — it syndicates your listing to Zillow, Realtor.com, and Redfin automatically.
+Services like Houzeo, ListWithFreedom, and MLS Direct list your home on the local MLS for $300–$800.
+MLS access syndicates your listing to Zillow, Realtor.com, and Redfin automatically — it's the single most important marketing lever.

 Zillow 'For Sale by Owner'

-Zillow's free FSBO listing posts your home on Zillow and Trulia, but it does NOT appear on the MLS.
+Zillow's free FSBO listing posts on Zillow and Trulia but does NOT appear on the MLS.
 Buyers' agents may steer clients away from non-MLS listings, which limits your buyer pool significantly.

 Facebook Marketplace

-Facebook Marketplace generates genuine local buyer leads at zero cost and works especially well for affordable homes under $300,000.
-It won't replace MLS exposure, but it adds incremental reach with no investment.
+Generates genuine local buyer leads at zero cost, especially for homes under $300,000.
+It won't replace MLS exposure, but adds incremental reach with no investment.

 FSBO.com and ForSaleByOwner.com

-Dedicated FSBO portals charge monthly listing fees ($100–$400) and attract buyers specifically searching for owner-direct deals.
-Their traffic volume is lower than Zillow, but the buyer intent is higher.
+Dedicated FSBO portals ($100–$400/month) attract buyers specifically searching for owner-direct deals.
+Traffic is lower than Zillow, but buyer intent is higher.

-261 — requires sellers to disclose all known facts that materially affect the value of a property and are not readily observable.
-This is broader than most states and has been tested repeatedly in Florida courts.
+Florida law — specifically Florida Statute 689.261 — requires sellers to disclose all known facts that materially affect the value of a property and are not readily observable.
 Sellers must disclose roof age and known leaks, A/C system condition, plumbing and electrical issues, past flooding or water intrusion, presence of Chinese drywall (a real issue in homes built 2001–2009), HOA rules and pending special assessments, and any code violations or open permits.

-“261 — requires sellers to disclose all known facts that materially affect the value of a property and are not readily observable.”
+Florida law — specifically Florida Statute 689.261 — requires sellers to disclose all known facts that materially affect the value of a property and are not readily observable.

-org) wind mitigation (the structural upgrades required in HVHZ) disclosure obligations that buyers in those counties are trained to request.
-Missing a required disclosure can expose you to rescission (the buyer unwinding the sale after closing) or a fraud lawsuit — so pay a real estate attorney $500 to review your disclosure package before you accept any offer.
+Sellers in Miami-Dade and Broward counties must also comply with Florida Building Code wind mitigation disclosure obligations that buyers in those counties are trained to request.
+Missing a required disclosure can expose you to rescission or a fraud lawsuit — pay a real estate attorney $500 to review your disclosure package before accepting any offer.

 Process